First French War of Religion (1562–1563): Foreign friends

-Outreach was conducted for military support from Philip II king of Spain, the Pope, and the duke of Savoy.
-Back in April Catherine had secured a loan of 200,000 écus from the Pope.
+Outreach was conducted for military support from Philip II of Spain, the Pope and the Duke of Savoy.
+Back in April, Catherine had secured a loan of 200,000 écus from the Pope.
 It was agreed that he would donate half the sum and loan the other half.
 He also opened inquisition proceedings against the cardinal de Châtillon.
-With an army of 14,000 infantry raised domestically she secured promises on 10 May of a further 10,000 infantry and 3,000 cavalry from Philip II; and 3,000 infantry and 400 cavalry from the duke of Savoy.
-Not all the French infantry that the crown had was brought to bear in the royal army as the removal of the infantry from the fortresses of Metz and Calais could not be countenanced, even during this time of civil war.
+With an army of 14,000 infantry raised domestically, she secured promises on 10 May of a further 10,000 infantry and 3,000 cavalry from Philip II; and 3,000 infantry and 400 cavalry from the duke of Savoy.
+Not all the French infantry that the crown had was brought to bear in the royal army, as the removal of the infantry from the fortresses of Metz and Calais could not be countenanced, even during this time of civil war.
 Philip would pay for his soldiers during their French service, while Catherine paid for the services of a further 10,550 Germans, 2,600 Swiss and 2,000 Italian soldiers.
 This was despite the financial difficulties Philip was experiencing at the time.
-In the end, Philip would only provide around 3,000 of the soldiers he promised.
+In the end, Philip II would only provide around 3,000 of the soldiers he promised.
 The secrétaire d'État de Fresne wrote to the governor of Bayonne, the vicomte d'Orthe in May to let him know to expect 3,000 Spanish soldiers to arrive around Bayonne.
-On 8 April an agreement had been reached with the count von Roggendorf for him to provide 1,200 reiters and he entered the country with his mercenary force in early July.
+On 8 April an agreement had been reached with the Count von Roggendorf for him to provide 1,200 reiters and he entered the country with his mercenary force in early July.
 The Swiss had built their reputation as infantrymen during the Italian Wars and therefore the French crown regularly renewed the contract it had with the region.
-The Swiss Catholic force was commanded by colonel Pfyffer.
+The Swiss Catholic force was commanded by the colonel Ludwig Pfyffer.
 Their prowess was known, and the German mercenaries modelled their fighting on them.